 John Burton, Chief Executive of World Land Trust said: “The killing of birds of prey is a common occurrence in many countries, but birds such as hen harriers, as well as migrants such as Woodcock and Snipe, are still being killed on our very own doorstep here in the UK.
 Action needs to be taken to end this controversial and seriously damaging practice.”

 With Marks and Spencer removing grouse from sale in their poultry aisles, it seems that people are waking up to the damage that grouse hunting has caused.
-For the sake of our wild birds of prey, I for one won’t be eating grouse again any time soon.
+For the sake of our wild birds of prey, I won’t be eating grouse again any time soon.